letsencrypt/unbound_exporter/README.md

 # Prometheus Unbound exporter

+**Please note:** This repository is currently unmaintained.
+Due to insufficient time and not using the exporter anymore we decided to archive this project.

+---

 This repository provides code for a simple Prometheus metrics exporter for [the Unbound DNS resolver](https://unbound.net/).
 This exporter connects to Unbounds TLS control socket and sends the `stats_noreset`